AdguardTeam/FilterListManager/crates/filter-list-manager/README.md

 > working directory (**cwd**), and the database file name is generated based on
 > the format `agflm_{configuration.filter_list_type.to_string()}`.
 For standard
 > filters, the file path will be `$CWD/agflm_standard.db`.

 ---

+### Database scheme updates

+Database schema updates (migrations) are possible using the `flm.lift_up_database()` method.
+The method “raises” the state of the database to the working state.

+**If the database doesn't exist:**
+- Creates database
+- Rolls up the schema
+- Rolls migrations
+- Performs bootstrap.

+**If the database is an empty file:**
+- Rolls the schema
+- Rolls migrations
+- Performs bootstrap.

+... and so on.

+### Usage notes

+First connection to database almost always "lift" the database.
+So you need this only in special cases, like old database backups

+---